Last week, I returned to the Eastern Province and spent a night at Akagera Ihema View Campsite. That was my first solo camping experience there.

 It was a quiet night but the singing birds inhabiting the area were louder than usual.
 When I woke up in the morning, I was awestruck by gleams of sunrise.
 As usual, the view of Lake Ihema was spectacular.

-After a vigorous morning run, I left the camp and had a brief stopover in Gwinkwavu Sector.
+After a vigorous morning run, I left the camp and had a brief stopover in a village known as Dusabane.
 Then I proceeded to downtown Kayonza for a couple of meetings.
 Later in the afternoon, I hit the road again.
 This time, I headed to Ngoma District.

-I wanted to have dinner and do some reading before going to bed but a friend of mine, who is stationed in the area, derailed my plans.
-He came to pick me up even before I unzipped my dirty biking boots.
-We ended up at the state-of-the-art East Gate Hotel.
-While having dinner, I was shown the new hotel’s attractive promotional offers.
+The plan was to go to bed immediately after dinner, but a friend of mine, doing business in the area, derailed my plans.
+He came to pick me up even before I took off my dirty biking boots.
+We ended up at the state-of-the-art East Gate Hotel and hanged out until late.

-After dinner, I returned to St. Joseph and slept like a baby.
-In the morning, I left for Bugesera District via Sake.
-On my way to Bugesera, I discovered Akagera River and a cluster of lakes.
+In the morning, I left for Bugesera District via Lake Sake.
+On my way to Bugesera, I discovered Akagera River and a myriad of other lakes.
 If you have been following this blog for a while, you are probably aware of my obsession with water bodies.
 I fell in love with this land of lakes and rivers.

 My next post will shed more light on Akagera River and its environs.
-Spoiler alert: I found the Ngoma - Bugesera marshland area very attractive but the hippos and crocodiles freaked me out.
+Spoiler alert: I found the Ngoma - Bugesera marshland area very attractive.
+However, a score of hippopotami and crocodiles freaked me out.